-RETURN OF TITLE IV FUNDS: Any student that received Title IV funds (Pell Grant, SEOG Grant, Perkins Loan, Direct Subsidized Loan, Direct Unsubsidized Loan or a Parent PLUS Loan) will be required to return a portion of those funds to the Federal Government and/or Carl Albert State College if the student:
+RETURN OF TITLE IV FUNDS: Any student that received Title IV funds (Pell Grant, SEOG, Direct Subsidized Loan, Direct Unsubsidized Loan, or a Parent PLUS Loan) is required to return a portion of that aid to the Federal Government and/or Carl Albert State College if the student:

 – Did a Complete Withdrawal on or before 60% of the semester has been completed

 – Received all F’s that resulted in a 0.00 GPA for the term and ceased attendance on or before 60% of the semester has been completed